apostrophecms/docs/docs/reference/modules/asset.md

 | [`bundles`](#bundles) | Object | |

 ### `extensions`
-The `extensions` option allows the addition of custom methods for processing the Javascript and SCSS in the `ui/src` and `ui/apos` folders.
+The `extensions` option allows the addition of custom webpack configuration methods for processing the Javascript and SCSS in the `ui/src` and `ui/apos` folders.
 The schema used within the option conforms to that used for configuring webpack, which you can learn more about [here](https://webpack.js.org/configuration/).
-This property can take either a simple object with a name property or a function that accepts an object of options and returns an object.
+As value, this property can take either a simple object or a function that accepts an object of options and returns an object.

 #### `extensions` simple object